 Undergraduate Writing Award Winners Announced

-The Saint Louis University Library Associates have announced the winners of the 2018 Undergraduate Writing Award.
-The award was
+The Saint Louis University Library Associates have announced the winners of the 2019 Undergraduate Writing Award.

-inaugurated in 2014 and is now completing its fourth round.
-This year’s genre was
+The award was inaugurated in 2014 and is now completing its sixth round.
+This year’s genre was creative nonfiction.